What is a light and airy photography style?

 The light and airy look is a photography style associated with health, happiness, summer and love.
 In other words, all the good feels.

-Photographed in the studio with high key lighting set up.
-One light behind her, one in front and a fill light to fill in the shadows for a light and airy feel.
+Photographed in my studio with high key lighting set up.
+I set up one light behind her, one in front and a fill light to fill in the shadows for a light and airy feel.

 How do you get light and airy photos?

 When photographing in a light and airy style it helps to plan ahead for the best results, because it’s not just about lighting and camera settings.
 Although light and airy photos aren’t difficult, there are quite a few factors to bear in mind.

 Starting with the least technical, for light and airy photos consider: